Professor-G/MicroLIA/docs/source/Examples.rst

    model.plot_conf_matrix()

-When using the XGBoost classifier, the class labels are automatically converted to numerical representations, to override these numerical labels we can load the saved pandas DataFrame and load the appropriate ``data_y`` labels directly:
+When using the XGBoost classifier, the class labels are automatically converted to numerical representations, to override these numerical labels for visualization purposes we can load the saved pandas DataFrame and thus the corresponding ``data_y`` labels directly (**if the ``csv_file`` argument is used to load the data, the data_y argument when plotting the confusion matrix is automatically set to the dataframe column names, and thus the below steops are only necessary if you wish to overwrite the default column names (for publication)**):

 .. code-block:: python